Tranquil-Flow/activist-privacy-handbook/README.md

 ### ✅ Proof of Protest
 > _Anonymous, verifiable presence — without needing to reveal your face or contacts._

 **Sidika** is applying for asylum in the Netherlands.
-As a gender rights activist from Turkey, she must prove her involvement in protests — but she never appeared in photos and won’t share private chats.
+As a gender rights activist from Turkey, she must prove her involvement in protests — but she never appeared in photos and won't share private chats.
 Using Activist Toolkit, she receives an **immutable, peer-attested credential**: she was present at X protest, on Y date, verified by trusted witnesses.

 Now she has verifiable proof — **without compromising herself or others**.